 - Reporting to Public Officials – If the unit becomes unsafe due to the repair problems, the tenant can contact local health or housing authorities.

-Missouri does not have any state laws prohibiting landlords from retaliating against tenants for act within legal rights
+Missouri does not have state statutes prohibiting landlords from retaliating against tenants for pursuing legal rights (i.e., joining a tenant’s union, filing a complaint with a governmental agency for habitability issues).